 Washington Child Custody Attorney

 In some cases, custody issues are simple and handled amicably through mediation.
 However, in other, more complex cases, child custody issues must be addressed in court so that a judge can determine what is in the child's best interest.
 Child custody issues can also affect parents dealing with factors such as relocation, divorce agreement modification, non-parental matters, and more.

 Our Washington child custody attorneys understand that the health and well-being of your children are of the utmost importance to you.
-If you are contemplating divorce and would like legal guidance to protect your child’s future, then please give us a call.
+Therefore, please call us if you are contemplating divorce and want legal guidance to protect your child's future.

 Understanding Child Custody Laws

 In the State of Washington, a child's residential schedule and other parental rights and responsibilities are typically addressed in a court order called a "Parenting Plan."
 The Parenting Plan is determined by agreement or by the court, typically with the guidance of a Washington State licensed divorce attorney or child custody lawyer.
-Under the law, it is the court's responsibility to ensure that the Parenting Plan arrangements serve the best interests of the child.
+Under the law, it is the court's responsibility to ensure that the Parenting Plan arrangements serve the child's best interests.

-The custodial parent is the parent with whom the child resides the majority of the time.
-Frequently, the non-custodial parent retains his or her parental rights under the parenting plan, which often includes residential time and decision making, regardless of custodial designations.
+The custodial parent is the parent with whom the child resides most of the time.
+Frequently, the non-custodial parent retains their parental rights under the parenting plan, which often includes residential time and decision-making, regardless of custodial designations.

-It is important to keep in mind that parental rights are determined based on parent-child relationships, as well as legal findings such as abuse, neglect, domestic violence, alcohol and drug abuse, or any other factors which can negatively impact the best interests of the child.
+It is important to remember that parental rights are determined based on parent-child relationships and legal findings such as abuse, neglect, domestic violence, alcohol, drug abuse, or other factors that can negatively impact the child's best interests.